-I had the opportunity to be a buyer of some B2B services last month.
-The seller in this case is begging us to waste a lot of his time.
+I had the opportunity to be a buyer of some B2B services a couple of months ago.
+The seller in this case was begging us to waste a lot of his time.

-He keeps contacting me and the other decision-makers asking to send us a proposal but there’s one major problem – he did not get us interested in his product in the first place!
+He kept contacting me and the other decision-makers asking to send us a proposal but there’s one major problem – he did not get us interested in his product in the first place!

 It’s odd to me that so many sales people (and business owners) want to send out proposals.
 Proposals take time to write (even with templates or proposal generators).
 We are all extremely short on time.
-As a sales manager and business owner, I don’t care how many proposals you “have out”.
-I care about how many deals (and dollars) you close.
+Sales managers and business owners, shouldn’t care how many proposals you “have out”.
+They should care about how many deals (and dollars) you close.

 From what I have seen too many sales people beg clients to receive a proposal from them when they have not sold the decision-makers on their proposition.